Hasan Minhaj Breaks Down Deforestation in the Amazon — and Offers a Way to Help

 Although the Amazon faces formidable threats, Minhaj said that Indigenous people are leading the effort to fight back.
-Throughout the Amazon, more than 1 million Indigenous people in 305 tribes live on protected land and although Bolsonaro has vowed to strip this land of protection, they’re waging legal and cultural campaign to stop this incursion.
+Throughout the Amazon, more than 1 million Indigenous people in 305 tribes live on protected land.
+Although Bolsonaro has vowed to strip this land of protection, Indigenous communities are waging legal and cultural campaigns to stop this incursion.

 Minhaj profiled the activist Sônia Guajajara of the Guajajara tribe who has become a chief opponent of deforestation and has amassed global support for her advocacy.